crimair/verilog-mode-wrapper/README.md

 ## Requirements

-- emacs
+- Emacs
-- This extension has been tested on Linux environments.
+- This extension has been tested on Linux and Windows environments.

 ## Usage